geovannymcode/springai/README.md

 # Spring AI

-Demo spring ai for event JCONF Guatemela 2024
+Workshop of spring ai for event JCONF Guatemela 2024